breezefront/breezefront.com/collections/_landings/updates.md

 **🐛 Fixes**

+ -  Fixed not working links on the first `tap` event in iOS when recently viewed block is rendered on the page.
  -  Fixed missing `active` class on active menu item.
  -  Fixed not working "Print" button on the "Compare products" page.
 Fixed by [Ibrahim Saleh](https://github.com/IbrahimS2).
  -  Fixed "Contact" page styles when third-party module replaces Contact Form.